-Personal injury claims can rise out of any number of situations where someone is negligent, deliberately careless, or acts intentionally, and this action – orin some cases, inaction – results in someone being hurt.
+Personal injury claims can arise out of any number of situations where someone is negligent, deliberately careless, or acts intentionally, and this action – or in some cases, inaction – results in someone being hurt.

 Examples of Types of Personal Injury Claims

 Below are some examples of the most common types of personal injury claims.

 Almost every car accident attorney will tell you that car accident are the most common source of personal injury claims.
 If someone is a passenger in a car and they are injured, they almost always have a personal injury claim.
 Whether the injury is attributable to the driver of the car they were in, the driver of the other vehicle, or the conduct of a third party, if injuries were sustained, there may be a valid claim for compensation based on the injury.

 Similarly, if the driver of a car is injured due to someone else’s conduct, whether that person is the driver of another car or a third party, the injured person may have a claim for personal injury.

 And if someone is a pedestrian and hit by a car or truck, there may be the basis to file a personal injury claim.
 Of course, the facts and circumstances of each specific case dictate whether or not someone has a valid claim.

 Other Types of Vehicle Accidents